history

 Workshop Topics

-Participants in SFF Alberta are invited to attend 3 consecutive annual workshops held during their slower winter season.
+Participants in SFF Alberta are invited to attend 3 consecutive annual workshops held either in their community or on their farm.

-The following health, well-being and safety topics relevant to farming and rural populations are presented.
+The following health, well-being and safety topics relevant to farming and rural populations are discussed.

 Health Assessments